mikes222/ecache/README.md

 If another call is made with the same key where the future is not yet done the future of the produce() method is returned again without calling the produce() method again.

+Note that you do not need to explicitly add the new item to the cache when producing a new item.
+This will be done automatically.

 ## Author

 Original Author: